pragun-portal/python-injection-energy/README.md

 The repository contains two types of python scripts:
 - calculate_energy_bento.py
 Use this for csv files generated using a Bentobox system.
 It uses a moving window of size 100 on account for the different sampling rate on a Bentobox system, and a window size of 10 to calculate the initial offset.
 - calculate_energy_oscope.py
-Use this for csv files generated using an Oscilloscope It uses a moving window of size 10, and a window size of 100 to calculate the initial offset.
+Use this for csv files generated using an Oscilloscope.
+It uses a moving window of size 10, and a window size of 100 to calculate the initial offset.

 The following example shows